 Our team has a history of innovation within the US Space program.
-We have staffed programs for the Department of Defense as well as NASA at companies such as Lockheed Martin, Raython, Boeing, and Northrop Grumman.
+We have staffed programs for the Department of Defense as well as NASA at companies such as Lockheed Martin, Raytheon, Boeing, and Northrop Grumman.
 Some examples of technologies pioneered by our engineers are

 Advanced radar tracking algorithms for the F-18 aircraft